tsipkens/atems/README.md

 The submodule is not necessary for any of the scripts or methods included with this code.

 Additional dependencies are required for use of the **[carboseg](https://github.com/tsipkens/atems/tree/master/carboseg)** or convolutional neural network component of this program, including a copy of Python.
 See the appropriate [section below](#+-carboseg-and-cnn-segmentation) for more information.
+The corresponding ONNX file is available **[here](https://github.com/maxfrei750/CarbonBlackSegmentation/releases/download/v1.0/FPN-resnet50-imagenet.onnx)**.

 This code has been tested on Windows 10+.
 Linux users may have some issues with loading images when supplying a string to `tools.load_imgs(...)` (for example, because of differences in file separator). macOS users may encounter similar issues, including in writing aggregate structures to JSON files and in certain plotting functions.